 Means of contributing to EU NAVFOR:

-- Navy vessels (surface combat vessels and auxiliary ships, including embarked helicopters).
+- Navy vessels (surface combat vessels and auxiliary ships, including embarked helicopters)

-- Maritime Patrol and Reconnaissance Aircraft (MPRA).
+- Maritime Patrol and Reconnaissance Aircraft (MPRA)

-- Vessel Protection Detachment (AVPD) teams
+- Autonomous Vessel Protection Detachment (AVPD) teams

 EU NAVFOR assets can seize vessels of suspected pirates or armed robbers, vessels captured by an act of piracy or armed robbery at sea, and such vessels which are in the hands of the pirates or armed robbers, as well as the property on board.

-The European Union Military Committee (EUMC) is the forum for military consultation and cooperation between the EU Member States in the field of conflict prevention and crisis management.
+The European Union Military Committee (EUMC) is the forum for military consultation and co-operation between the EU Member States in the field of conflict prevention and crisis management.
 It provides the PSC with advice and recommendations on military matters.
-The EUMC monitors the proper execution of Operation Atalanta conducted under the responsibility of the Operation Commander (OpCdr).
-The Chairman of the EUMC acts as the primary point of contact for the OpCdr.
+The EUMC monitors the proper execution of Operation ATALANTA conducted under the authority of the Op Comd.
+The Chairman of the EUMC acts as the primary point of contact for the Op Comd.

-Directly attached to the Secretary-General/High Representative, the European Union Military Staff (EUMS) contributes to the military aspects of the ESDP and provides support, upon the request of the Secretary-General/High Representative or the Political and Security Committee (PSC), for Operation Atalanta.
-The EUMS also conducts strategic analysis in liaison with the OpCdr.
+Directly attached to the Secretary-General/High Representative, the European Union Military Staff (EUMS) contributes to the military aspects of the CSDP and provides support, upon the request of the Secretary-General/High Representative or the PSC, for Operation ATALANTA.
+The EUMS also conducts strategic analysis in liaison with the Op Comd.

-The OpCdr commands the Operation from the OHQ at Northwood, United Kingdom.
+The Op Comd commands EU NAVFOR from the OHQ at Rota, Cadiz (Spain).
 There he plans and conducts the Operation in conjunction with the political and military authorities of the European Union.
-The Deputy Operation Commander (DCOM) exercises command in absence of the OpCdr.
+The Deputy Operation Commander (DCOM) exercises command in the absence of the Op Comd.

-EU Training Mission Somalia
+EU Training Mission – Somalia

-Together, EU NAVFOR, EUCAP NESTOR and EUTM form a coherent, integrated CSDP package supporting the EU’s Strategic Framework for the Horn of Africa.
+Together, EU NAVFOR, EUCAP Somalia and EUTM Somalia form a coherent, integrated CSDP package supporting the EU’s Strategic Framework for the Horn of Africa.

 Judicial international cooperation to end impunity

 The EU is assisting the United Nations Development Programme (UNDP) and the United Nations Office for Drugs and Crime (UNODC) in their work to establish sufficient conditions to allow fair and efficient piracy trials in Somalia.
-The EU is the largest contributor to the UNODC counter-piracy programme.
-In the short term, transfers for trial from EU NAVFOR ships remain necessary to put an end to impunity in the Indian Ocean.
+Currently, transfers for trial from EU NAVFOR ships to the Member States or the Regional States remains necessary to put an end to the pirates’ legal impunity in the Indian Ocean.